KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: : Support recovery in SEM

 \subsection{The proposed estimator}

-Using \compare{} as our workhorse, we can now introduce our proposed estimator, which we call \klbss{} since the estimator can be interpreted via a KL divergence decomposition discussed in Appendix~\ref{sec:disc:interpret}.
-Since the comparison between $S$ and $T$ depends on the shared component $W$, the relationship between scores $\mathcal{L}$ defined in~\eqref{eq:compare:score} is not transitive.
-We introduce two different estimators: Simple \klbss{} (Algorithm~\ref{alg:main:simple}) and Full \klbss{} (Algorithm~\ref{alg:main:full}), to find the final ``winner'' of the tournament.
-The difference between Simple and Full \klbss{} is in how we search through the space of candidate supports: \begin{enumerate} \item (Algorithm~\ref{alg:main:simple}) Choose an ordering of the candidate sets, and compare each in sequence; \item (Algorithm~\ref{alg:main:full}) Exhaustively compare every pair of candidate sets $S$ vs. $T$. \end{enumerate} These two approaches trade-off computational efficiency for robustness: The first approach is more efficient, but depends on the choice of ordering, whereas the second approach is more computationally expensive but tends to be more robust in practice.
+Using \compare{} as our workhorse, we now introduce our proposed estimator, which we call \klbss{} since the estimator can be interpreted via the KL divergence decomposition discussed in Appendix~\ref{sec:disc:interpret}.
+Conceptually, we can line up all the candidates according to some order, then start with comparing the first two candidates using the prescribed score, and proceed with the winner to compete with the third, etc. After running through each pairwise comparison in this order, a winner is declared.
+In \compare{}, the pairwise comparison between $S$ and $T$ depends on the shared component $W$, so the relationship between scores $\mathcal{L}$ defined in~\eqref{eq:compare:score} is not necessarily transitive.
+Therefore, we adopt this conceptual tournament idea (realized in Algorithm~\ref{alg:main:simple}) to find the final winner using pairwise comparison along some order.

+It is worth mentioning that the program in the second part of \eqref{eq:compare:score} is nonconvex when $\betaspace$ is nonconvex.
+Of course, since \bss{} is itself solving a nonconvex combinatorial optimization problem, this is to be expected.
+Moreover, this is out of necessity: Under standard complexity assumptions, polynomial-time algorithms achieving the optimal rate under general dependence (i.e. our setting) cannot exist in a precise sense (cf. Remark~\ref{rem:compstat}).
+If the space $\betaspace_R$ is formed by $r=|R|$ many ``bounded-away-from-zero'' constraints (i.e. $|\beta_j|\ge\betam,\forall j\in R$, $r\in[\sps]$), then this program can be solved via $2^r$ quadratic programs with box constraints, of which each one can be solved very fast.
+Moreover, this program can be cast as a standard mixed integer program (Section~\ref{sec:prac:mip}).
+Later in Sections~\ref{sec:prac}-\ref{sec:expt}, this procedure will be implemented and explored on finite samples.

-\begin{remark} Algorithms~\ref{alg:main:twoccase2}-\ref{alg:main:full} do not use $\Sigmaspace$ as input.
-The dependence on $\Sigmaspace$ only arises in the analysis, where the sample complexity will depend on $\Sigmaspace$.
-As a consequence, any structural assumptions are not explicitly enforced by the algorithm.
-In this way, \klbss{} automatically adapts to this unknown structure without explicitly imposing it. \end{remark}
+\begin{remark} Neither Algorithm~\ref{alg:main:twoccase2} nor Algorithm~\ref{alg:main:simple} uses $\Sigmaspace$ as an input.
+As a consequence, any structural assumptions on $\Sigma$ (e.g. SEM assumptions) are not explicitly enforced by the algorithm.
+In this way, \klbss{} \emph{implicitly} exploits unknown structure without explicitly imposing it.
+The dependence on $\Sigmaspace$ only arises in the analysis, where the sample complexity will depend on $\Sigma$ and/or $\Sigmaspace$. \end{remark}